-Apologies can be an important way to mend interpersonal relationships, but it is also normal to have complicated feelings about them.
+That said, it's also normal to have complicated feelings about them.
 Some of us were forced to apologize as children when we hurt someone, and some of us apologized freely and felt immediately better after doing so.
-Some people feel shamed by apologizing, while others feel ashamed until we have done so.
+For some, apologizing feels shameful.
+For others, *not* apologizing does.

-This article explores why apologizing is important and how to recognize when you should say you're sorry.
-It also discusses why apologizing can be so difficult and tips for making it easier and more effective.
+Below, learn why apologizing is important, how to tell when you should say sorry, why apologizing can be so tricky, and tips for making it easier and more effective.

 Benefits of Apologizing

-• Apologizing establishes relationship rules: When you've broken a rule of social conduct—from cutting in line to breaking the law—re-establishes that you know what the "rules" are and agree that they should be upheld.
+- Apologizing establishes relationship rules: When you've broken a rule of social conduct—from cutting in line to breaking the law—you reestablish that you know what the "rules" are and agree that they should be upheld.
 This makes others feel safe knowing you agree that hurtful behavior isn't OK.

-• Apologizing re-establish dignity for those you hurt: Letting the injured party know that you know it was your fault, not theirs, helps them feel better, and it helps them save face.
+- Apologizing reestablishes dignity for those you hurt: Letting the injured party know that you know it was your fault, not theirs, helps them feel better, and it helps them save face.

-• Apologizing mends trust: A sincere apology allows you to let people know you're not proud of what you did, and won't be repeating the behavior.
+- Apologizing mends trust: A sincere apology allows you to let people know you're not proud of what you did and won't repeat the behavior.
 That lets people know you're the kind of person who is generally careful not to hurt others and focuses on your better virtues, rather than on your worst mistakes.

 However, in the right circumstances, a well-delivered, appropriately sincere apology will generally avoid all of these issues, and will merely serve to usher in a resolution, reaffirm shared values, and restore positive feelings.
 You just have to know when and how to deliver your apology.